Putin warns West Ukraine is 'on the way to tragedy'

 Earlier, Ukraine lost one of its main international supporters after British Prime Minister Boris Johnson resigned.
 Ukraine said it hoped British support would continue, and thanked Johnson for defending Ukraine’s interests, though Moscow did not hide its satisfaction at the political decline of a leader it has long criticized for arming Kiev so emphatically.

-In a phone call, Johnson told Ukraine’s President Volodymyr Zelenskiy: “You are a hero, everyone loves you,” said a spokesman for Johnson.
+In a phone call, Johnson told Ukraine’s President Volodymyr Zelenskiy: “You are a hero, everyone loves you,” a spokesman for Johnson said.

 Johnson’s resignation comes at a time of domestic turmoil in some other European countries that support Kiev, and doubts about his staying in power for what has become a protracted conflict.